 Dischargeable debts are debts that are typically canceled through bankruptcy.
 The canceling or discharging of a debt means that you will no longer be responsible for paying these debts.
 Most commonly, these bills will include credit cards, personal loans, utilities and medical bills.

 If you are currently struggling with your debts and do not know how to make your payments without sacrificing essentials, then consider filing bankruptcy.
-Contact a bankruptcy lawyer in Tampa, FL, like from The Law Office of Michael A. Ziegler, P.A., to discuss specifics about your situation.
+Contact a bankruptcy lawyer to discuss specifics about your situation.